 Gas cooking equipment remains the dominant choice for most commercial kitchens.
 Commercial gas hoses provide safe connections essential in these commercial environments.
 There are many reasons to choose gas cooking equipment over electric.
 Preference and available utilities play an influential role in this decision.
-Projected cost of utilities is another important deciding factor.
+The projected cost of utilities is another important deciding factor.
 Some rural locations may only have electric or limited propane available.
 An urban location may have the electrical requirements, but an undersized gas main.
-These utilities can be cost prohibitive to convert.
+These utilities can be cost-prohibitive to convert.
 No matter the situation, always be sure to explore all options and stay on budget.

-Gas cooking equipment also has benefit of being more energy efficient versus electric.
-This equates to lower operating cost, putting more profit in the bank and not the utility bills.
+Gas cooking equipment also has the benefit of being more energy-efficient versus electric.
+This equates to lower operating costs, putting more profit in the bank and not the utility bills.
 Before purchasing gas equipment, check the facility’s gas supply and the BTU rating of the equipment.
 Output demand at the cookline is often overlooked during planning.
 This can result in gas-starved equipment and improper equipment performance.

 Safety and Mobility

 Commercial gas hoses are the only appropriate connections for commercial equipment.
 Sometimes, operators buy residential gas hoses to save money for their gas connections.
 This may look like a viable cost saver, but consider the consequential costs down the line.
 A stressed residential gas hose on movable equipment could crack or break.
 This is a dangerous scenario with the potential to cause equipment or facility fires.